 Butternut Squash– This makes for quick and easy soups and are the base for my Cranberry Butternut Muffins.
 I buy a 12 pack from Amazon so that I always have them on hand whenever I want to bake or make a soup.

 Capers– A caper is actually an edible flower bud from a caper bush with s slightly tangy and lemony flavor.
 It’s great for adding a little zest to a dish.
 These are a great topper for smoked salmon or in a salsa verde and chimichurri sauce.

 Chicken Stock– Although I make my own chicken stock I always like to have organic free-range chicken stock in my pantry so if I forget to thaw some stock from my own reserves, I have something on hand.

 Coconut Milk– Both coconut milk and coconut cream are great in Indian and Thai food, also a great addition to any soup or sauce where you might want a bit of creaminess without using milk products!

 Cornichons- These are baby dill pickles that I enjoy with a charcuterie platter and some mustard.
 Also a great addition to potato salad.
 I find them at Trader Joes.

 Fig Jam- Figs and goat cheese go hand in hand so I use fig jam to top a goat cheese and arugula pizza or to pour over hand-rolled chevre’ for an appetizer on a cheese plate.

-Fire Roasted Diced Tomatoes– These tomatoes are ideal when you want to add a smoky flavor to your dish.
+Fire Roasted Tomatoes– These tomatoes are ideal when you want to add a smoky flavor to your dish.
 Muir Glen is my favorite brand.

 Green Curry Paste– I use this for green Thai curry.